profemzy/markdown-viewer/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- GTK team for the excellent toolkit
-- WebKit for the rendering engine
-- markdown2 package for Markdown parsing

 ## Future Improvements